-We are employed to make our boss’s job easier, to take away unnecessary work and allow them to focus on running the company but how do you make your boss successful?
+We are employed to make our boss’s job easier, to remove unnecessary work and allow them to focus on running the company, but how do you make your boss successful?

 Here are a few pointers that I think help us achieve that goal.

 Understand the rhythm of your manager’s day